 The grades used to meet our entry requirements must include:

 - A Levels: no specific A Level subjects required.
-GCSEs: English at grade C or 4 and Mathematics at grade C or 4.
-(Revised 17/5/2019 to reduce the Mathematics grade to C or 4 and remove the need for a top-up Mathematics course.)
+GCSEs: English at C or 4 and Mathematics at C or 4.

 Fitness to practise

-Please consult the HEOPS website for additional fitness to practice guidelines for this programme:
+Please consult the Scottish Social Services Council (SSSC) website for additional fitness to practise guidelines for this degree:

 We welcome applications from students studying a wide range of international qualifications.